The Gene Krupa Story

-Plot synopsis
+Plot

 The young Gene Krupa brings home a set of drums and puts them in the family room.
 His mother and three of his brothers stand by as his father makes it clear, as he has many times before, that he abhors the idea of Gene playing jazz drums.
 He says, "I have been too easy on my baby son," and insists that Gene be "somebody fine...a priest, maybe".
 Gene is about to graduate high school and does not want to study in a seminary; he says he doesn't know why, but he has to be a drummer.
 His father orders him to get rid of the drum set.
 Gene says he can't and his father reacts by busting the tom-toms and the balance of the set.
 Gene says he will find a way to keep getting drums no matter how often his father busts them, that he has an opportunity to play with a group of guys, for money.

 During rehearsals for some of his initial club performances, Krupa meets a girl named Ethel, who is immediately struck by his drumming.
 At a swim party, the two have a long conversation about many things.
 Ethel confides that, after graduation, she wants to go to New York City to study and write music.
 The two begin to fall in love.